benjamin-j-cooper/hybseq_target_enrichment_workflows/README.md

 	python make_sample_files_from_drive.py -f Caryophyllaceae

-#### If you used the above script, skip to step 1.1.3
+#### If you used the above script, skip to step 1.1.4
-#### otherwise if are not using the script, you will need to manually make three files:
+#### 1.1.3. if are not using the script, you will need to manually make three files:
 1.  download_string.txt
 	each line of file is wget command to download a read file